 Legal Film and Documentaries

 "You can't break him with words.
 Words are his business.
 He's a lawyer."
 (William Powell in ‘Star of Midnight,’ 1935.)
 Documentaries and feature films illustrate complex legal concepts, help build practice skills, and inspire the viewer to action.
-Browse this collection in the Reserve Room on the 2nd floor of the Law Library, or search the online catalog for “law video” and limit to “A-V Media.”
+Browse this collection in the Video Room on the 2nd floor of the Law Library.

 This collection conveys popular images of lawyers, judges, and legal institutions as portrayed in novels, short stories, and comic books.
 “Fictions that encourage us to imagine can instruct as well as delight,” according to Gregory Currie in 'The Moral Psychology of Fiction,' 1995.
 Items in this collection are shelved throughout the library’s stacks and can be found using the library catalog.
 Inquire at the Reference or Checkout Desks for assistance.